bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 ## Updating a build artifact

-You can update the `is_public_page_enabled` parameter of the android-apk and ios-ipa build artifacts.
+You can update the `is_public_page_enabled` parameter of your APK and IPA files.
 Please note this parameter's value is set to `true` by default so you can only disable it with this endpoint.

 The required parameters are: